ndadisman/Final-Project-BME3053C-New/README.md

 7. [Installation](#installation)

 ## Data Collection
-We use an open-source EEG dataset for this project, which contains labeled data for different sleep stages.
+We use an open-source EEG dataset for this project from St. Vincent's University Hospital / University College Dublin Sleep Apnea Database which can be found at https://physionet.org/content/ucddb/1.0.0/.
+This specific dataset which contains data of different patients with sleep apnea.
 The dataset includes EEG signals sampled at consistent intervals.

 ### Features Extracted:
 - **Delta** (0.5–4 Hz)